milesbowles/Battle-RPG/README.md

 #### Graphics

 All graphics were custom made using [Pixilart](https://www.pixilart.com/).
-GIF's were made with [EZGif](https://ezgif.com/).
+GIF's were made using [EZGif](https://ezgif.com/).
 Background was sourced from the web.

 #### Enjoy!